opencurve/curve/.github/pull_request_template.md

 ### What problem does this PR solve?

-Issue Number: close #xxx <!-- REMOVE this line if no issue to close -->
+Issue Number: #xxx <!-- replace xxx with issue number -->

 Problem Summary: